couchbaselabs/mini-hacks/space-shooter/README.md

 	});
 	```

 13. Finally, it is time for the really interesting part.
 Let's move to `LoadAsset()`.
 In the following code, we check that we have gotten a valid piece of data in three ways.
 First we ensure that the document specified in the player data object actually exists.
 Then we check that it is the correct type and that it has an attachment.
-Add the following fairly long chunk into the `LoadAsset()` function below the existing code.
+Add chuck of code snippet to the `LoadAsset()` function below the existing code.
 	```c#
 	//Sanity check:  does document exist?
 	var doc = _db.GetExistingDocument (assetName);